joeyhub/xdebug_trace_browser/README.md

 This library's functionality crosses over somewhat with that of profiler viewers.
 It should avoid providing profiling functionality and stay focused on debugging.

+On a side note, if you just need to see function calls without parameters and extra information, profiles opened with wincachegrind work really well.

 Possible Roadmap:

 * Use simpler frontend than ExtJS.
 This was not chosen for any significant technical reason.
 It was chosen to review the library in general.